Skip to main content

 2. Authentication: Monek encrypts the payment information and conducts fraud checks before proceeding.
 This data is then shared with acquiring systems and sent to card schemes for further risk analysis.

-3. Authorization: The acquirer securely passes the information to the issuing bank to:
+3. Authorisation: The acquirer securely passes the information to the issuing bank to:

 • Verify the cardholder’s details.